Velocity Disambiguation for Video Frame Interpolation: Experiment

 \subsubsection{Comparison on other benchmarks}

 The septuplet set of Vimeo90K~\cite{xue2019video} is large enough to train a practical video frame interpolation model, and it represents the situations where the temporal distance between input frames is large.
 Thus, Vimeo90K (septuplet) can well demonstrate the velocity ambiguity problem that our work aims to highlight.
-Nonetheless, we report more results on other benchmarks. \cref{tab:adobe240} and \cref{tab:x4k1000fps} show the results of RIFE~\cite{huang2022real} on Adobe240~\cite{su2017deep} and X4K1000FPS~\cite{sim2021xvfi} for $\times$8 interpolation respectively, using uniform maps.
-Distance indexing $[D]_{u}$ and iterative reference-based estimation $[R]_{u}$ strategies can consistently help improve the perceptual quality.
-In addition, it is noteworthy that $[D]_{u}$ is better than $[T]$ in terms of the pixel-centric metrics like PSNR, showing that the constant speed assumption (uniform distance maps) holds well on these two easier benchmarks.
 We further show $\times$16 interpolation on X4K1000FPS with larger temporal distance in \cref{tab:x4k1000fps_x16}.
 The results highlight that the benefits of our strategies are more pronounced with increased temporal distances.